 Discover the new Agri Hub on Easter Bush Campus

-The event on Tuesday 26th November was led by Val Hughes-White, RIC & Agritech Innovation Director and was hosted at Roslin Innovation Centre where guests learned how the new Agri-Tech Hub on Easter Bush Campus has evolved, as well as the exciting opportunities for future growth, collaboration, innovation and talent building.
+The event on Tuesday 26th November was led by Val Hughes-White, RIC & Agritech Innovation Director and was hosted at Roslin Innovation Centre where guests learned how the new Agri-Tech Hub has evolved, as well as the exciting opportunities for future growth, collaboration, innovation and talent building.

-This new space for innovation, with a focus on the A3 sector - Animal Health, Agri-Tech and Aquaculture, incorporates newly developed office and meeting space, aka the Moss Zone, and is located on the ground floor of the Charnock Bradley Building.
+This new space for innovation, has a focus on the A3 sector - Animal Health, Agri-Tech and Aquaculture, and incorporates newly developed office and meeting space, aka the Moss Zone, located on the ground floor of the Charnock Bradley Building.
+We were also introduced to the recently remodelled Agri Field Station, offering agri research space and located off-site on the nearby Dryden Farm.

-Val provided us with insight to the background, current and future activity within the Agri-Tech Hub which involves staff and students from across the Easter Bush Campus and the wider University, and also to the recently remodelled Agri Field Station, offering agri research space and located off-site on the nearby Dryden Farm.
+Val provided us with insight to the background, current and future activity within the Agri-Tech Hub.
+We heard about research, innovation and education which involves staff and students from across the Easter Bush Campus and the wider University; other DDI Hubs include the Usher Institute, Edinburgh Futures Institute, Bayes Centre, National Robotarium (at Heriot-Watt University) and Edinburgh International Data Facility.

 The Hub is the agri-tech innovation destination for public, private and third sectors and has been set 15 year targets and delivery expectations under the themes of talent, research, adoption, entrepreneurship and inclusive growth.